danielschlachta/vm/README.md

     ping -c 3 guix

  to see whether your guest is reachable.
-Assuming that it is, the next step is to connect to it via ssh.
+Assuming that it is, the next step is to connect to it via ssh (you will be prompted for your password twice).

     ssh-keyscan guix >> .ssh/known_hosts
     ssh guido@guix mkdir .ssh